New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 This is the essence of behavioral analytics and customer journey mapping.
 These methods turn engagement from guesswork into clarity and help you see exactly where people struggle, lose interest, or give up.
 With this insight, improving your website stops being a shot in the dark and becomes a matter of informed decisions.

 Most website analytics platforms are good at telling you what happened.
-You’ll see how many people visited your site (page views), how long they stayed (session duration), and how many left without interacting (bounce rate or exit rate).
-These are standard metrics - helpful for identifying that something isn’t working, but rarely enough to explain why.
+Standard conversion rates analytics will show you how many people visited your site (page views), how long they stayed (session duration), and how many left without interacting (bounce rate or exit rate).
+These are helpful for identifying that something isn't working, but rarely enough to explain why.

 Think of these numbers as symptoms.
 They show you that you have a problem, but they won’t diagnose the cause.
 A high exit rate on your pricing page, for example, tells you people are leaving, but not why they’re walking away.